KishanPatel17/medical_qr_system/README.md

 In emergencies, seconds matter — but most bystanders don’t know what to do.

 People with conditions like severe allergies, epilepsy, diabetes, or asthma often can’t speak for themselves in a crisis.
-We built Scan to Save so anyone nearby can simply scan a code and get the answers they need to help.
+We built MedQR so anyone nearby can simply scan a code and get the answers they need to help.

 ---